eyeonus/Trade-Dangerous/README.txt

      e.g.
        --hops 8

-   --jumps N
-     DEFAULT: 0 (unlimited)
-     Limit the total number of jumps across the journey e.g.
-       --jumps 3

    --jumps-per N
+   --jum N
-     DEFAULT: 3
+     DEFAULT: 2
      Limit the number of systems jumped to between each station e.g.
        -jumps-per 5

    --ly-per N.NN
+   --ly N.NN
-     DEFAULT: 5.2
+     DEFAULT: based on --ship
      Maximum distance your ship can jump between systems at full capacity.
-     Note: You can increase your range by selling your weapons. e.g.
+     NOTE: You can increase your range by selling your weapons. e.g.
        --ly-per 19.1
        --ly-per 3

  Ship/Trade options:
    --capacity N
+   --cap N
-     DEFAULT: 4
+     DEFAULT: based on --ship
      Maximum items you can carry on each hop.

    --credits N
+   --cr N
      How many credits to start with
      e.g.
        --credits 20000

    --insurance N   DEFAULT: 0
+   --ins N
      How many credits to hold back for insurance purposes e.g.
        --insurance 1000
+       --ins 5000

    --limit N   DEFAULT: 0
      If set, limits the maximum number of units of any cargo